Author business cards in the digital age? Yes, writers create business cards to simplify communication with their publishers and readers.

-You will not find any list of items you should not place on the card.
-But we recommend sticking to one time-tested advice: keep it simple.
+There is no concrete list of items of what not to place.
+But we recommend sticking to this time-tested advice: keep it simple.
 A business card should be equally relevant today as in five or ten years.
 It's not so much about the design; it's about the content.

-Try not to pile too much information on a business card and find an eye-pleasing balance.
-When choosing a design for your author card, think about the white space principle, which means leaving enough room between the card's elements, so everything stays clear and visible.
+Try not to pile too much information on a business card.
+Strive for eye-pleasing balance.
+When choosing a design for your author card, think about the white space principle: leave enough room between the card's elements.
+Keep things clear and visible.

 3. Choose the right fonts